Glossary of Shark Terms

 Abyssal plain.
 Sea floor constituting vast expanses of deep ocean from 2000 to 6000 meters deep.

 Alar thorns.
-Large, modified dermal denticles on the wings of adult male skates.
+Large, modified dermal denticles located near the pectoral apices of skates.

 Ampullae of Lorenzini.
 Pores on the head that pick up electrical signals in the sharks environment.